childsb/glusterfs-hadoop-docs/InstallingAndConfiguringGlusterFS.markdown

 The instructions below assume we are building a 4 node GlusterFS cluster using hostnames server1-4:

+**Configure Passwordless SSH**

+Designate a server within your trusted storage pool to run the JobTracker for Hadoop 1.0 or the Resource Manager in the case of Hadoop 2.0 .
+For the SSH instructions, we will call this server the Master Server.
+We will set up passwordless SSH from the Master server to all the other nodes in the cluster.

+On the Master Server, run the following command:

+     ssh-keygen

+     (Hit Enter to accept all of the defaults)

+On the Master Server, run the following command for each server.
+Server, run the following command for each server.

+     ssh-copy-id -i ~/.ssh/id_rsa.pub root@<hostname>

+For example, if you had four servers in your cluster with the hostnames svr1, svr2, svr3 and svr4 and svr1 is your  Master Server, then you would run the following commands from svr1 after you had run ssh-keygen:

+     ssh-copy-id -i ~/.ssh/id_rsa.pub root@svr1
+     ssh-copy-id -i ~/.ssh/id_rsa.pub root@svr2
+     ssh-copy-id -i ~/.ssh/id_rsa.pub root@svr3
+     ssh-copy-id -i ~/.ssh/id_rsa.pub root@svr4

+Lastly, verify you can ssh from the Master Server to all the other servers without being prompted for a password.

+**Sync Clocks**

+It is important that the time and date be synchronized for each server within the cluster.
+The Network Time Protocol (NTP) is a popular method to achieve this.

+To install NTP on each node run:

+     yum install ntp

+To update the clock on each machine run:

+    ntpd -qg

+Consult the ntpd documentation to configure periodic time resync.

 1) On each server install and start GlusterFS on each server by doing the following:
 `yum install glusterfs glusterfs-server glusterfs-fuse` `service  glusterd start`